30 sec brief

 Mistakes on your tax return may be another thing keeping you awake at night.
 It doesn’t matter who caught the mistake.
 What matters most is immediately taking action to correct it.
 The longer you ignore it, the more expensive it becomes — especially if you owe the IRS money.

+- When you catch your own mistake.
 If you have already filed, the deadline has passed, and you catch a mistake, you can mail an amended return.
 But if the deadline hasn’t passed yet, you can file a second tax return with the right information.

+- When the IRS catches your mistake.
 Sometimes, the IRS catches a mistake before returns are final.
 In these cases, you may receive a letter with specific instructions on how to correct the error.

+- Other changes you may encounter.
 There are several other reasons why your return may need changes.
 These may include an audit, a change from the IRS, or simply a change of address.
 If you aren’t sure how to proceed, call the IRS for instructions.
 You can learn more about these scenarios — and how to handle them — here.

 I am missing my refund.
 What should I do?